 Xanthelasma: What is it?

-Xanthelasma is a skin condition characterized by the presence of soft yellowish or beige-ish growths that develop on the eyelids and around the eyes.
+Xanthelasma is a skin condition characterized by soft, yellowish or beige-colored growths that develop on the eyelids and around the eyes.

 They consist of fatty deposits that accumulate under the skin, forming a raised or flat, irregular patch.